mrisen/inet-showcases/wireless/directionalselectivity/doc/index.rst

 .. <!--internal video recording, animation speed 1, playback speed 21.88, normal run, crop 25 25 150 750-->

 The radiation pattern is a narrow lobe.
-Note that in directions off from the main direction, the radiation pattern might appear to be zero, but actually, it is just very small.
+Note that in directions away from the main direction, the radiation pattern might appear to be zero, but actually, it is just very small.
 Note the small protrusion to the left on the following, zoomed-in image: